 - Decorators filler.
 Hopefully, you won’t need this in large quantities, but slight fluctuations in floor height could create gaps requiring some filler or sealant.

 - Paint.
-You only need to paint if you’re buying uncoated softwood beading, and staining is another option.
+If you’re buying uncoated softwood beading, you only need to paint.
+Staining is another option.

 The Alternative Approach